antmbraun/antological/content/blog/adventures/skiing-the-grand-tetons/backcountry-skiing-in-the-tetons.md

  width="800"
 />

-We high-fived each other and basked in the satisfaction of having had such a perfect descent.
+We high-fived each other and basked in the afterglow of a perfect descent.
 As the other two got impatient with me taking photos and went on ahead, I found myself alone in the falling snow, surrounded by mountains in one of the America's most beautiful national parks.
 An eagle circled overhead.

 <Image
  src="./lake2.jpeg"